 Restate and ask open-ended questions.

 Put other things out of your mind.
-Actively seek to understand.
+Actively seek understanding.

 Paraphrase periodically.
 Clarify through questioning.